WMU Horn Studio 2014-15

 Nathan Haering is a sophomore in the horn studio at Western Michigan University.
-He is currently exploring the beautiful musical opportunities that the College of Fine Arts presents in an attempt to define his area of focus, although he is leaning heavily towards music composition.
+He is currently exploring the beautiful musical opportunities that the College of Fine Arts presents and hopes to join the composition studio.
 Nathan is currently in the University Symphonic band, a member of the horn choir, and working on a number of compositional projects including a commission for grammy award winning Vietnamese performer and composer Van-Anh Vanessa Vo, to be played on a BPI concert in the spring.
 He was a proud member of the marching band and pep band.
 He was also previously a member of Klork, the laptop orchestra.
 Nathan has also spent many semesters learning under John Campos and working in recording studio and recording recitals for Western Sound Studios.
 Before coming to WMU, he attended Holt High School, where he arranged music for the marching band, was section leader for the mellophones, played in the Mid-Michigan Youth Symphony, attended many honors bands, played a march with the U.S Navy Band, and received the "heart of a champion" award from his high school band director, for being generally filled with love, and having multiple cardboard cut-outs of himself.
 This past summer he was employed by Interlochen arts camp as a counselor for intermediate boys.
 He also spent a month overseas in 2010 playing with Blue Lake International and spreading hugs through Europe.
 Overall Nathan feels incredibly blessed to be a part of the horn and school of music family and is thankful for the opportunity to witness and be a part of so many truly phenomenal things, musical or otherwise.

 Dominic HayesMajor: pre-Music Education/pre-Horn Performance

 Dominic Hayes is a Freshman in the Horn Studio at WMU.